 And I really do want to start a business with that name. …Might make it a tropical fish shop.

-Anyway, it’s “northierthathou” for the indefinite future, and I will say that this title does have the of being true.
+Anyway, it’s “northierthathou” for the indefinite future, and I will say that this title does have the virtue of being true.
 As a resident of Barrow, Alaska, I think I can honestly say that I am a lot Northier than the majority of my readers will be, and I takes my comparative virtues where I finds them.
 So, yes dear reader, with few exceptions I think it is safe to say that I am Northier than you.
 You may think yourself smarter than me, and perhaps you will be right.
 You may consider yourself better informed, smarter, or even kinder than I am.
 And in all those areas, I’ll grant you the case is often easily made.
 But when it comes to Northity, dammit, I have that all over the lot of you.
 I really don’t mean to lord it over the Northy-deficient, but well, …actually, yes I do.
 Try not to let it get you down folks.
 Let’s all just acknowledge my superior Northitude and get on with it.